Kemmler/Profiler/README.md

 4. Install vcredist_x86.exe if not already on your machine

-5. To generate a license, run the ‘profiler_smartID.exe’.
+5. To generate a license, run the â€˜profiler_smartID.exeâ€™.
 This will generate a unique identifier for your machine.
-Enter this id below and click generate licence.
-Put the generated file into your working directory
+Email this ID to uniface.sme@uniface.com, putting the file returned into your working directory.